Best 8 Places To Visit In Cebu In 2019 [Update]

 Mactan Island is located only about 3kms from Cebu Island and is part of Cebu province.
 The Island is only 65sqm and is the most popular tourist destinations in Cebu, and arguably the Visayas region.
 The island is blessed with plenty of raw, natural beauty and is also rich in history with the Spanish colonizing the island as early as 1521.

 Aside from certain historical events, Mactan Island’s main claim to fame is the Shangri-La’s Mactan Resort and Spa, and Plantation Bay, both arguably the two best resorts not just in Cebu, but the whole of the Philippines.
 I have been fortunate enough to stay at the Shangri-La and also the Imperial Palace Waterpark.
 The Imperial Palace Waterpark is a fantastic place for families.
-It is basically a giant waterpark, featuring wave pools, swimming pools, water slides, beachfront, and my favorite part, a pool bar.
+It is basically a giant waterpark, featuring wave pools, swimming pools, water slides, beachfront, and my favourite part, a pool bar.
 However, you can’t beat the Shangri-La.

 Oslob has something that Boracay doesn’t – whale shark watching!
 Whale shark watching is becoming very popular across the country due to the healthy whale shark population.
 Known locally as Tuki, these giant yet gentle creatures allow you to get up close and personal.
-For the cost of only P1,000 (USD20), you get to spend around about 30 minutes snorkeling with these magnificent creatures.
+For the cost of only P1,000 (USD20), you get to spend around about 30 minutes snorkelling with these magnificent creatures.

 Moalboal is regarded as one of the best diving locations in the whole of the country.
 With its abundant and diverse marine life, it is also home to the hammerhead shark who indulge heavily on the local sardines.
 If you are a diver, There are a couple of dive shops there in which you can hire some gear.